willianantunes/willianantunes.com/content/blog/2023/09/2023-09-28-understanding-read-phenomena-by-practice-with-mariadb-postgresql-and-sqlserver.md

 ---
 id: a1373370-5e53-11ee-94c7-cf2a83f67466
-title: Understanding Read Phenomena by Practice with MariaDB and PostgreSQL
+title: Understanding Read Phenomena by Practice with MariaDB, PostgreSQL, and SQL Server
 date: 2023-09-28T23:06:17.544Z
 cover: /assets/posts/blog-38-understanding-read-phenomena-by-practice-with-mariadb-and-postgresql.png
 description: Read phenomena is a must-know topic if you design an application